-There is a clear vision of the Council's purpose and target outcomes for local residents and service users, which is communicated via the Corporate Plan.
+There is a clear vision of the Council's purpose and target outcomes for local residents businesses and service users, which is communicated via the Corporate Plan.
 The Council agreed the new Corporate Plan (2024-2028) which sets out the long-term aims of the Council and drives the activities of the Council and Medium-Term Financial Strategy.

-The corporate plan for 2024 to 2028 seeks to deliver our vision in creating great places to live, work and enjoy as we all recover from the covid pandemic.
-Council services will work closely together as one team, driven by our key values, to deliver our priorities, goals, and ambitions for the next three years
+The Corporate Plan for 2024 to 2028 seeks to deliver our vision in creating great places to live, work and enjoy as we all recover from the covid pandemic and address other national challenges around the cost of living and energy crisis's.
+Our Council services will work closely together as one team, driven by our key values, to deliver our priorities, goals, and ambitions for the next three years.